hmuchalski/128a/syllabus-CHEM-128B/syllabus-128B.md

 **Group M**: Use curved arrow notation to depict plausible reaction mechanisms

 * M1: Draw mechanisms of reactions that involve alcohols
-* M2: Draw a mechanism to predict the outcome of ring-opening reaction of epoxides
+* M2: Draw a mechanism to predict the outcome and selectivity of reactions that involve epoxides
+* M3: Draw a mechanism to predict the outcome and selectivity of reactions involving conjugated pi systems.
-* M3: **(CORE)** Draw a mechanism to predict the outcome and selectivity of aromatic substitution reaction.
+* M4: **(CORE)** Draw a mechanism to predict the outcome and selectivity of aromatic substitution reaction.
-* M4: **(CORE)** Draw mechanisms of reactions that involve aldehydes, ketones, imines, and enamines
+* M5: **(CORE)** Draw mechanisms of reactions that involve aldehydes, ketones, imines, and enamines
-* M5: **(CORE)** Draw mechanisms of reactions that involve carboxylic acids and its derivatives
+* M6: **(CORE)** Draw mechanisms of reactions that involve carboxylic acids and its derivatives
-* M6: Draw mechanisms of reactions that involve enols and enolates
+* M7: Draw mechanisms of reactions that involve enols and enolates
-* M7: Draw mechanisms of reactions that involve amines
+* M8: Draw mechanisms of reactions that involve amines

 **Group S**: Use spectroscopic data to determine the structure of a molecule

-* S1: **(CORE)** Use IR spectroscopy to determine what functional groups are present in the analyzed sample
-* S2: Use MS spectrometry and the degree of unsaturation to deduce structural information about the analyzed sample
+* S1: **(CORE)** Use IR spectroscopy to determine what functional groups are present in the analyzed sample.
+Use MS spectrometry and the degree of unsaturation to deduce structural information about the analyzed sample
-* S3: Use NMR data and multiplet analysis to deduce detailed structural information about the analyzed sample
+* S2: Use NMR data and multiplet analysis to deduce detailed structural information about the analyzed sample

 <!-- AEP